ayushxx7/ayush-mandowara-blog/content/DeepLearning/01-Introduction-to-Neural-Networks.md

   - which activation function is to be used in a given layer
 - hence these are all hyperparameter.

 **For an RGB image arranged in 32 x 32 pixels square array, you want to classify it into a dog, cat, bird or none of the above.
-How many features/datapoints will be fed into the neural network?**
+How many features/data points will be fed into the neural network?**
 - 3072.
 - A black white 32 x 32 image would have 32x32 input features.
 The RGB image has 3 channels.
 Hence 32x32x3 = 3072 input features.